 There are no time limits within which the Supreme Court is obliged to examine an Habeas Corpus application, and the examination may take one to three months.
-For cases which fall under the Refugee Law, the Supreme Court is obliged to issue a decision within three weeks and may give necessary instructions to speed up the process.642 The number of Habeas Corpus applications submitted is extremely low, but from those submitted it seems that the Court adheres to the prescribed deadline.643
+For cases which fall under the Refugee Law, the Supreme Court is obliged to issue a decision within three weeks and may give necessary instructions to speed up the process.793 The number of Habeas Corpus applications submitted is extremely low, but from those submitted it seems that the Court adheres to the prescribed deadline.
+794

 The submission of a Habeas Corpus application does not have suspensive effect on the return/deportation decision, meaning the detainee can be returned to the country of origin within this time period.
-In the case of asylum seekers, however, the deportation order is suspended for the duration of the examination of the first instance administrative examination of the asylum application.
+In the case of asylum applicants, however, the deportation order is suspended for the duration of the examination of the first instance administrative examination of the asylum application.
 For the judicial examination of the asylum application, the deportation order is suspended for asylum applications examined under the regular procedures.
 The deportation order is not suspended for asylum applications examined under the accelerated procedures, as well as for unfounded and inadmissible decisions; subsequent applications; implicit and explicit withdrawals and a separate application requesting the right to remain must be submitted before the IPAC.

-If a Habeas Corpus application is successful, the detainee should be immediately released.
+If a Habeas Corpus application is successful, the detainee should be immediately released, however in practice at times release may be delayed.